-by Ann Shulgin
+Ann Shulgin

-Modern psychotherapy utilizing psychedelic drugs probably began in the early 1960's.
-MDMA (methylenedioxymethamphetamine), now known on the street as XTC, first came to the attention of certain members of the mental health community because of the efforts of one man - now dead - an elderly psychologist whom I shall refer to as Adam.
+odern psychotherapy utilizing psychoactive drugs probably began in the early 1960s.
+MDMA (methylenedioxymethamphetamine), now known on the street as "Ecstasy," first came to the attention of certain members of the mental health community because of the efforts of one man - now dead - an elderly psychologist whom I shall refer to as Adam.

 Adam had been quietly giving mind-expanding drugs to many carefully selected patients and friends, for years, to help them in their psychological and spiritual growth.
-He discovered the power of MDMA in 1972, through my husband, Sasha Shulgin, who had unearthed their original German 1912 patent and made the compound in his laboratory.
+He discovered the power of MDMA in 1972, through my husband, Sasha Shulgin, who had unearthed the original 1912 German patent and made the compound in his laboratory.
 He introduced Adam to it as a possible antidepressant.

-Having tried the drug himself, Adam - who had been on the verge of retirement - started a new practice, devoting himself almost entirely to training innovative and courageous psychologists and psychiatrists all across the country, and eventually Europe, in the use of MDMA in therapy.
-At the memorial service after his death, one of his closest friends told me, "I think that, all in all, Adam trained around 4000 people around the world in the use of MDMA, just in that last dozen or so years".
+Having tried the drug himself, Adam - who had been on the verge of retirement - started a new practice, devoting himself almost entirely to training innovative and courageous psychologists and psychiatrists across the country, and eventually Europe, in the use of MDMA in therapy.
+At the memorial service after his death, one of his closest friends told me, "I think that, all in all, Adam trained around four thousand people around the world in the use of MDMA, just in that last dozen or so years."

-He began by giving the drug to the therapists, because - in his opinion - no therapist has any business giving a consciousness altering drug to any other person unless he, the therapist, knows its effects in himself.
+He began by giving the drug to the therapists, because - in his opinion - no therapist has any business giving a consciousness-altering drug to any other person unless he, the therapist, knows its effects in himself.
 That rule was honored by all who followed Adam in this kind of work, and it still holds.
 It applies not only to MDMA, but to any other psychoactive drug that is used.

-This rule applies most particularly to the drugs called psychedelics, entheogens and entactogens (MDMA is an entactogen).
-"Entheogen" means "the generation of the God within"; "entactogen" means "touching the self within".
+This rule applies most particularly to the drugs called hallucinogens, psychedelics, entheogens, or entactogens (MDMA is an entactogen).
+"Entheogen" means awakening the God within; "entactogen" means touching the self within.

-MDMA became a favorite tool of psychotherapists, because it can be given safely to people who are too emotionally fragile to benefit from any of the psychedelics.
+MDMA became a favorite tool of psychotherapists, because it can be given safely to people who are too emotionally fragile to benefit from mescaline, psilocybin, LSD, and similar drugs.
 There is no loss of control with MDMA, and it produces none of the dramatic visual changes associated with psychedelics, effects which can be disturbing and do not necessarily contribute to the quality of the inner experience.

-The general structure of a psychedelic therapy session had been evolving since the 1960's, and when MDMA became available and proved itself to be, indeed, "penicillin for the soul", there was already a considerable body of experience on which to base the new therapy.
+The general structure of a drug-assisted therapy session had been evolving since the 1960s, and when MDMA became available and proved itself to be, indeed, "penicillin for the soul," there was already a considerable body of experience on which to base the new therapy.

 Here, I will give a very brief overview of certain aspects of this kind of work, whether it is done for problem solving or for spiritual growth.
-For instance, how does therapy with MDMA or a psychoactive drug differ from the generally accepted forms of psychotherapy and hypnotherapy?
+For instance, how does therapy with MDMA or another psychoactive drug differ from the generally accepted forms of psychotherapy and hypnotherapy?

-If you are the therapist, remember that, before any drug is ingested, a contract must be made - verbally, face to face - with the client, keeping in mind that you are speaking, not only to his conscious mind, but to the listening unconscious.
+If you are the therapist, remember that, before any drug is ingested, a contract must be made - verbally, face to face - with the client, keeping in mind that you are speaking not only to his conscious mind, but to the listening unconscious.